owent/docker-setup/setup-router/README.md

     fi
 fi

-# systemd-resolved will listen 53 and will conflict with our dnsmasq.service
+# systemd-resolved will listen 53 and will conflict with our dnsmasq.service/smartdns.service
 sed -i -r 's/#?DNSStubListener[[:space:]]*=.*/DNSStubListener=no/g'  /etc/systemd/resolved.conf ;

 systemctl disable systemd-resolved ;